RedisInsight/Tutorials/src/redis_stack/working_with_json.md

 JSON.SET bikes:1 $.model '"Hyperion1"'
 ```

-Now let's load a lot more bikes so we can play around with the queries:
+Next, load more bike documents so you can practice querying against them.

 ```redis Load more bikes
 JSON.SET bikes:0 $ '{"model": "Deimos", "brand": "Ergonom", "price": 4972, "type": "Enduro bikes", "specs": {"material": "alloy", "weight": 14.0}, "description": "Redesigned for the 2020 model year, this bike impressed our testers and is the best all-around trail bike we\'ve ever tested.
 It has a lightweight frame and all-carbon fork, with cables routed internally.
 It\u2019s for the rider who wants both efficiency and capability."}'